-The story of looseleafs begins with R P Ettinger when he was working with Charles William Gerstenberg in 1913 as a law clerk in Brooklyn, NY.
+The story of looseleaf begins with R. P. Ettinger when he was working with Charles William Gerstenberg in 1913 as a law clerk in Brooklyn, NY.
 They wrote a book on the topic of corporate finance and published the book on credit.

 As such, these looseleaf books are neither hard bound nor soft bound nor perfect bound.
-May be I should say they are very “imperfectly bound”!.
-After all, they are just an assembly of a lot of looseleafs in a three ring binder.
-The looseleaf book that a lawyer purchased originally may be very old, the original authors dead and gone, but some pages in the binder may be brand new.
+Maybe I should say they are very “imperfectly bound”!
+After all, they are just an assembly of a lot of looseleaf pages in a three-ring binder.
+The looseleaf book that a lawyer purchased originally may be very old, the original authors may be dead and gone, but some pages in the binder may be brand new.
 The book would be current and updated.
 There may come a day in the life of a looseleaf book when the only thing that has not changed is its binder.
 No worries, that’s how law behaves.
 Books are perpetual, but leaves (meaning pages) are not.

-What do I do when I get a new book home delivered?
+What do I do when I get a new book delivered home?
 I open it and enjoy the fresh smell of paper and printing ink.
 Intoxicating!
-In contrast, the lawyer (or, if she is busy, then her assistant) has to spend anything from half an hour to three hours in the laborious tasks of opening the shrink wrap and inter-filing the supplement pages into the parent content as soon as she receives the shipment -- page by page, without making a mistake.
+In contrast, the lawyer (or, if she is busy, then her assistant) has to spend anything from half an hour to three hours in the laborious tasks of opening the shrink wrap and inter-filing the supplement pages into the parent content as soon as she receives the shipment – page by page, without making a mistake.
 Poor guys, occupational hazard!

 Why are looseleafs still so popular then?

 The answer is currency of content coupled with cost effectiveness.
-In a typical law book, the changed content is usually between 6 to 16% of the entire book.
+In a typical law book, the changed content is usually between 6% and 16% of the entire book.
 Why should anybody pay for the full book again and again?

-And publishers can keep their products as updated as they wish, as frequently as they want, by producing looseleafs.
+And publishers can keep their products as updated as they wish, as frequently as they want, by producing looseleaf books.

 Many of my lawyer friends vouch for this.
 One of them even expressed his happiness that all his marginal scribblings on the unaffected pages are preserved intact in a looseleaf.

-Now, 16 years later, when Newgen manages millions of pages for thousands of looseleafs supplements of hundreds of legal products for many renowned legal publishers around the globe, and also helps in converting several of their bound books to looseleafs, this looseleaf journey has been well worth its walk.
+Now, 16 years later, when Newgen manages millions of pages for thousands of looseleaf supplements of hundreds of legal products for many renowned legal publishers around the globe, and also helps in converting several of their bound books to looseleaf products, this looseleaf journey has been well worth its walk.